dylanbarrett-analytics/nba-2024-25-utilizing-roles/README.md

 ![Top Players Under 24](https://github.com/dylanbarrett-analytics/nba-2024-25-utilizing-roles/blob/main/images/NBA_2024_25_utilizing_roles_young_players.png)

 As a bonus, these are the highest OC grades for *players under 24*.
-This study is not intended to predict future all-stars, but it's worth sharing.
+This study is not intended to predict future stars, but it's worth sharing.

 ---